Cambodia SIM Card 2026: Complete Guide for Tourists

 Mobile phone stores:

 You can find stores of Cellcard, Smart, and Metfone operators in most major cities and shopping malls such as AEON Mall, Ratana Plaza, MiDTown Mall, or Big Tree Mall.
-When you visit one of these stores, make sure you have your passport on hand and be prepared to pay a small fee for the SIM card.

 Mobile Phone Stores for SIM Cards